chengliu97/ProDualNet/README.md

 - The main folder includes the execution code and test cases for ProdualNet.
 You can use it to design dual-target protein sequences, such as GLP-1/GCGR dual agonists, or proteins designed to bind with different receptors, causing conformational changes, using the weights produalnet_02.pt.

 - The mutation_task folder is for a zero-shot protein function prediction task, including thermal stability and DDG.

+Similar to recent work on conformational bias in mutations.

 - The baseline folder on this project contains a modified multi-state design model based on ProteinMPNN, supporting multiple target protein sequence design and multiple protein complex conformations sequence design.